willcofer555/Zawadi_HCP/README.md

 ## Built With

-* [Django](https://docs.djangoproject.com/en/3.0/) - The web framework for perfectionists with deadlines.
+* [Django 2.2.4](https://docs.djangoproject.com/en/3.0/) - The web framework for perfectionists with deadlines.

 ## Authors